osulp/kiosks/README.md

 - Webpack is configured to build the `dist-app.js` and place it in the assets directory for Rails Sprockets to include the app in the regular Rails asset pipeline.
 This decision was made to get a benefit from balancing the benefits of the Rails asset pipeline and using a better build tool (Webpack) for compiling a modern javascript app (React).

 # Development workflow
 Scripts found in `package.json` are designed to aid in typical development needs.
-All of the React app code is found in `app/assets/javascripts/components`.
+All of the React app code is found in `app/assets/javascripts/react`.
 - **Install `node_modules`** : Run `yarn install` in the application root directory to install dependencies.
 - `yarn run prod` : Used for active development of the React app in conjunction with an operational Rails backend (`rails s`).
 Webpack is watching for code changes and recompiling the `dist-app.js` found in `app/assets/javascripts`.
 - `yarn run compile` : Production application deployment asset compilation.
 This should be run before Rails assets:compile in the deployment process.
+### Load Drupal Development/Test database with seed data.
+Run `bundle exec rake test_drupal_database:setup` to load the development database with some seed data for the "Hours" API.

 # React app directory structure
 App code is found in `app/assets/javascripts/react`.